Ana Fernández / SEO

-A good content strategy doesn't just depend on what you write, but on how you structure it.
-The way you organize the pages of your site has a direct impact on how Google interprets your thematic authority and how users navigate your information.
+A good content strategy doesn't just depend on what you write, but how you structure it.
+The way you organize your site's pages has a direct impact on how Google interprets your topical authority and how users navigate your information.

-Therefore, the silo structure is one of the most effective approaches to scaling SEO positioning with logic and focus.
+That's why the silo structure is one of the most effective approaches for scaling SEO rankings with logic and focus.

-Next, I'll explain in detail what a silo structure is, why it's relevant, how to implement it correctly, and what types of projects it has the greatest impact on.
+Below, I explain in detail what a silo structure is, why it is relevant, how to implement it correctly, and which types of projects benefit the most from it.

 What is a silo structure?

-A silo structure is a way of organizing site content by grouping pages by specific themes.
-Each group (or silo) is built around a Main page O Pilar, which acts as the core of the topic, and is based on secondary pages that develop related sub-themes.
+A silo structure is a way of organizing site content by grouping pages into specific topics.
+Each group (or silo) is built around a main or pillar page, which acts as the core of the topic, and is supported by secondary pages that develop related sub-topics.

 For example, if a SaaS company offers automation solutions, it might have: